chrismaresca/astral-ai/README.md

 - [Building Effective Agents – Anthropic](https://www.anthropic.com/engineering/building-effective-agents) - Insights on creating autonomous AI systems that can effectively solve complex tasks
 - [Aligning Language Models To Follow Instructions – OpenAI](https://openai.com/blog/instruction-following) - Best practices for crafting effective prompts
 - [Linear – In artfully blending software and design](https://linear.app/) - Inspiration for thoughtful product design and user experience
+- [Steve Jobs on Changing the World](https://www.youtube.com/watch?v=kYfNvmF0Bqw) - "When you grow up you tend to get told the world is the way it is... life changes when you realize one simple truth: Everything around you that you call life was made up by people that were no smarter than you."
-- [Design Philosophy] My approach to software development has been profoundly shaped by Charles Bukowski's perspectives on creativity:
+- My approach to software development has been profoundly shaped by the philosophical and poetic insights of Charles Bukowski:
   - [Style - Charles Bukowski](https://www.goodreads.com/quotes/150224-style-is-the-answer-to-everything-a-fresh-way-to) - "Style is the answer to everything..."
   - [So You Want To Be a Writer - Charles Bukowski](https://allpoetry.com/so-you-want-to-be-a-writer) - On authentic creation and finding your voice